pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * From the vertex to the ending point of the edge
 * From the vertex to the closest vertex on the edge

-  * This solution requiers the edge to be split.
+  * This solution requires the edge to be split.

 The following query shows the three ways to connect the components: